unjs/unstorage/docs/2.drivers/upstash.md

 **Options:**

 - `base`: Optional prefix to use for all keys.
 Can be used for namespacing.
 - `url`: The REST URL for your Upstash Redis database.
 Find it in [the Upstash Redis console](https://console.upstash.com/redis/).
+Driver uses `UPSTASH_REDIS_REST_URL` environment by default.
 - `token`: The REST token for authentication with your Upstash Redis database.
 Find it in [the Upstash Redis console](https://console.upstash.com/redis/).
+Driver uses `UPSTASH_REDIS_REST_TOKEN` environment by default.
 - `ttl`: Default TTL for all items in **seconds**.

 See [@upstash/redis documentation](https://upstash.com/docs/redis/sdks/ts/overview) for all available options.